lisp-docs/cl-language-reference/docs/chap-1/b-e-definitions/_b-e-b-f-designators.md

-For example, **mapcar** receives a *function designator* as an argument, and its description is written as if this were simply a function.
-In fact, it is *implementation-dependent* whether the *function designator* is coerced right away or whether it is carried around internally in the form that it was given as an *argument* and re-coerced each time it is needed.
+For example, <ClLinks styled={true} term={"mapcar"}><b>mapcar</b></ClLinks> receives a *function designator* as an argument, and its description is written as if this were simply a function.
+In fact, it is <ClLinks styled={true} term={"implementation-dependent"}><i>implementation-dependent</i></ClLinks> whether the *function designator* is coerced right away or whether it is carried around internally in the form that it was given as an <ClLinks styled={true} term={"argument"}><i>argument</i></ClLinks> and re-coerced each time it is needed.
 In most cases, *conforming programs* cannot detect the distinction, but there are some pathological situations (particularly those involving self-redefining or mutually-redefining functions) which do conform and which can detect this difference.
 The following program is a *conforming program*, but might or might not have portably correct results, depending on whether its correctness depends on one or the other of the results: